amitojdeep/amitojdeep.github.io/_pages/projects.md

 `keras` `theano` `deep learning` `gtsrb` `gtsdb` `vgg` `vgg16` <br>
 * A custom 2D Convolutional Deep Learning Model inspired by VGG architecture with additional batch normalization layers was designed
 *  Majority voting was applied for **ensembling** for increased robustness and accuracy
-* *German Traffic Sign Recognition Benchmark* [[_GTSRB_]](http://benchmark.ini.rub.de/?section=gtsrb&subsection=news) dataset was used for comparing with state of the art techniques
+* *German Traffic Sign Recognition Benchmark* [[_GTSRB_]](http://benchmark.ini.rub.de/?section=gtsrb&subsection=news) dataset was used for comparison with state of the art techniques
-* Achieved **99.38%** classification accuracy on the 42 categories of traffic signs
+* Achieved **99.38%** classification accuracy on the 43 categories of traffic signs
-* Ranked **7th internationally** on the GTSRB benchmark, beating any human performance based approach and being comparable to academic state of the art
+* Ranked **7th internationally** on the GTSRB benchmark, beating any human performance based approach and achieving results comparable to academic state of the art
 * My [blog post](https://amitojdeep.github.io/amitoj-blogs/2017/12/29/traffic-sign-reco.html) explaining the model, ensembling and results along with some suggested approaches for further research
 * [[_Source code_]](https://github.com/amitojdeep/traffic-sign-reco) [[_Report_]](https://github.com/amitojdeep/traffic-sign-reco/raw/master/Training%20Report.pdf)